aws-samples/eks-security-compromised-cluster-remediation/Identification/attack-discovery/README.md

 # CloudWatch Logs Insights
 CloudWatch Logs Insights enables you to interactively search and analyze your log data in Amazon CloudWatch Logs, including the Kubernetes Audit log.
 The audit log, part of the EKS Control Plane logs, keeps a record of the calls issued against Kubernetes API server.
 Aside from logging the API call, the audit log reveals the ID of the caller.
 This can be particularly useful during a forensics investigation where you're trying to determine who did what and when.

-Using Log Insights, you can perform queries to help you more efficiently and effectively respond to operational issues.
-If an issue occurs, you can use CloudWatch Logs Insights to identify potential causes and validate deployed fixes.
+With Log Insights you can perform queries to help you more efficiently and effectively respond to operational issues or security incidents.
+For example, when an issue occurs, you can use CloudWatch Logs Insights to quickly identify potential causes and validate deployed fixes.

-CloudWatch Logs Insights includes a purpose-built query language with a few simple but powerful commands.
-CloudWatch Logs Insights provides sample queries, command descriptions, query autocompletion, and log field discovery to help you get started.
-Sample queries are included for several types of AWS service logs.
+CloudWatch Logs Insights uses a purpose-built query language that consists of a few simple yet powerful commands.
+To help you get started, CloudWatch Logs Insights includes sample queries, command descriptions, query autocompletion, and log field discovery directly within the console.
+In fact, you'll find sample queries for several types of AWS service logs.

 A single request can query up to 20 log groups.
-Queries time out after 15 minutes, if they have not completed.
+Queries that have not completed after 15 minutes will automatically time-out.
 Query results are available for 7 days.

 You can save queries that you have created.
 This can help you run complex queries when you need, without having to re-create them each time that you want to run them.